-They say a quickest way to a kid’s heart is through his tummy.
+They say the quickest way to a kid’s heart is through his tummy.
 That’s true where gummy bears and ice cream are concerned, at least.
-Get your family excited about food by taking a factory or warehouse tour.
+Get your family curious about where their food comes from by taking a factory or warehouse tour.
 There is a lot of food and drink made in the Chicago area and some manufacturers will take you behind the scenes.
-Flip through our photo album to discover tours for fans of candy, milk, coffee and beer (both root and the grownup stuff).
+Flip through our album to discover tours for fans of candy, coffee and beer (both root and the grownup varieties).

 Jelly Belly Warehouse Tour

 Hop on the Jelly Belly Train (yes, it's a thing) to tour the warehouse and learn through videos how candy corn, jellybeans and gummies are made.
 Shop the store to enjoy the sample bar, where visitors can taste each flavor as well as any favorite or new confection on the day’s menu.
 If you find yourself there at lunchtime, small bites are available at the Jelly Belly Snack Bar.
-Self-guided tours operate daily from 9:15 a.m.-4 p.m. and last approximately 25-30 minutes and the expert-guided tours last 45 minutes and depart at 10 a.m., 11:30 a.m., 1 p.m. and 2:30 p.m.
+Guided tours are scheduled 9 a.m.-4 p.m. and groups of visitors are taken around every 10-15 minutes.

 10100 Jelly Belly Lane, Pleasant Prairie, WI (866-TOUR-JBC or jellybelly.com)